tijeyy/cpe302_act2.1/README.md

 # cpe302_act2.1

-Beethoven’s Ninth Symphony
+Pedro's HTML Resume
-<i> Create a page showing the different sections of the fourth movement of Beethoven’s Ninth Symphony </i>
+<i> Create an equivalent HTML document of Pedro's resume </i>

-At the end of this exercise, the students are expected to: <br>
+At the end of this exercise, the students are expected to:
-• Create an unordered list <br>
+•Create an unordered list
-• Learn how to add an inline graphic image <br>
+•Learn how to add an inline graphic image
-• Create a online resume <br>
+•Create a online resume
-• Know how to use different formatting tags
+•Know how to use different formatting tags

 HTML CODE at index.html